miso-lims/miso-lims/changes/add_qcs_libraryAliquot.md

-Able to add Qcs and Edit Qcs in Library Aliquots.
+Ability to add QCs to Library Aliquots.